SICKAG/sick_scan_xd/README.md

 - `hostname:=<ip-address>` to connect to a sensor with a given IP address.
 Default value is always the factory default IP address of the scanner.

-Further (scanner specific) options can be set via launchfile, see
+Further (common and scanner specific) options can be set via launchfile, see [Common parameters](#common-parameters) and configure the settings in the launchfile corresponding to the scanner type.

 ### Start Multiple Nodes

 On Linux with ROS-1, multiple nodes to support multiple sensors can be started by one launch file.
-Take the launchfile "sick_tim_5xx_twin.launch" as an example.
+Take the launchfile [sick_tim_5xx_twin.launch](launch/sick_tim_5xx_twin.launch) as an example.
-Rempping the scan and cloud topics is essential to distinguish the scanndata and provide TF information.
+Remapping the scan and cloud topics is essential to distinguish the scanndata and provide TF information.

 ### Common parameters